London Stadium: History

-The Lee Valley Athletics Centre was built on the proposed site of the Picketts lock stadium.
+The Lee Valley Athletics Centre was built on the proposed site of the Picketts Lock Stadium.

-Culture Secretary Chris Smith removed athletics from a Wembley stadium rebuild in December 1999 stating that UK Athletics would have to find a different venue.
+Culture Secretary Chris Smith removed athletics from a Wembley stadium rebuild in December 1999, stating that UK Athletics would have to find a different venue.
 A House of Commons Select committee for Culture, Media and Sport disagreed with the decision noting that it was beyond the proper responsibilities of the minister.
-A new stadium was announced for Picketts Lock in the Lower Lea Valley to host the 2005 World Championships in Athletics in March 2000.
-It was noted that the Picketts Lock Stadium could have been expanded to host 80,000 people for any future summer Olympic Games bid.
+A new stadium was announced in March 2000 for Picketts Lock in the Lower Lea Valley to host the 2005 World Championships in Athletics.
+It was noted that the Picketts Lock Stadium could be expanded to host 80,000 people for any future summer Olympic Games bid.
 In October 2001 Great Britain withdrew from hosting the World Athletics Championships at Picketts Lock and the proposed stadium was cancelled on cost grounds with David Bond noting that the decision was likely to end any hopes of bringing the Olympics to London.
-The Picketts lock area was considered for an Olympic park, however was not favoured due to its distance to existing venues and the city.
+The Picketts Lock area was considered for an Olympic park, however was not favoured due to its distance to existing venues and the city.
 It was noted by the bid team that had a more strategic view had been taken to bid for an Olympic Games when proposing the stadium, then Stratford (which was dismissed at the time) would have been more a suitable site.

 When Beijing won the 2008 Olympic Games in 2001, this left the way open, under the IOC's policies on awarding Olympic Games, for London to bid for the 2012 Games using the land earmarked in east London.
 London Mayor Livingstone supported a bid for the games as long as it regenerated east London.
 In 2002 Mayor Livingstone stated that the proposed site was in Stratford.
 By then it had been decided that Wembley Stadium would be able to host athletics, as a platform for a track was built into the stadium's design; however it could not be the focal point for the Games.
 Clegg stated that the seating in the stadium would have to be reconfigured, and there would not be enough seats left to meet the requirements of the IOC.
 In addition he noted that any future bid would focus on east London.
 In May 2003 the British government gave the go ahead for an Olympic bid.
 London's bid book was submitted to the IOC in 2004 and confirmed the idea of an Olympic park and stadium in the east of the city.
 The IOC awarded London the right to host the 2012 Olympic Games after the city won the most votes in July 2005.